 - Travelocity (Free cancellation within 24 hours of booking)

-Important Note: Certain budget airline tickets, such as Airasia cannot be cancelled even when booked on Expedia/Priceline/Orbitz.
+Pro tip: Certain budget airline tickets, such as Airasia cannot be cancelled even when booked on Expedia/Priceline/Orbitz.
 You must read the fine print on the checkout page carefully to make sure that the ticket can be cancelled within 24 hours.
-If you are in doubt, call the booking site (Expedia/Priceline/Orbitz) before purchasing to make sure the ticket can be cancelled within 24 hours.
+When you in doubt, call the booking site (Expedia/Priceline/Orbitz) before purchasing to make sure the ticket can be cancelled within 24 hours.

 This is a great option as a proof of onward travel if you are availing visa on arrival.
 You just have to time it properly so that you are still in the 24 hours period when availing the visa on arrival.
 You can cancel the ticket right after you finish your visa on arrival formality.